2026 West Central Youth Baseball League Rules

 -

 It is up to the home team to furnish an adult plate umpire (at least 18 years old).
-16- & 17-year-old players can be used for 6U & 8U to umpire.
-The visiting team will be offered to provide a base umpire, if they decline, the home team may provide one if available.
+Any teenage 15 years of age or up can be used for 6U & 8U to umpire.
 No coach or assistant coach from either team will be allowed to umpire a game.
-If a player is used as an umpire, “manipulation” of the umpire will not be tolerated.

 -